b-thompson-99/XT-HS2-Small-Somatic/README.md

 End-to-end pipeline for calling low-frequency somatic SNVs and indels from Agilent SureSelect XT HS2 sequencing data.
 Uses UMI consensus collapse (AGeNT CReaK) and GATK Mutect2 to detect variants at allele fractions as low as 0.1%.

-Developed for somatic mosaicism studies in post-mortem human brain tissue.
-Validated on fresh-frozen brain tissue samples from MSA and control cases.
+Developed for somatic mosaicism studies in post-mortem (fresh-frozen) human brain tissue.

 ---